ovro-lwa/calim-mmode-pipeline/InstallingMModesOnCalim.md

 ## Custom Packages

-The custom ones that were build by Michael are:
+The custom ones that were built by Michael are:

 ```
 Pkg.clone("https://github.com/Hallflower20/CasaCore.jl")